 - Provide masks for staff including the leader or celebrant and require them to mask when on site except only:

-- Screen every staff member for symptoms before every shift and prevent them from remaining on site if they have cough, shortness of breath, fever, chills, muscle pain, or new loss of taste or smell.
+- Screen staff for symptoms before every shift and prevent them from remaining on site if they have cough, shortness of breath, fever, chills, muscle pain, or new loss of taste or smell.

 - It is not necessary to conduct onsite temperature measurement for staff or visitors.
 If you measure temperatures, use a no-touch thermometer, and do not allow anyone with a temperature of 100.4 or higher to remain onsite.